Kometa-Team/Kometa/docs/metadata/builders/tmdb.md

     sync_mode: sync
 ```

-* You can update the collection details with the TMDb list's description by using `tmdb_list_details`.
+* You can update the collection details with the TMDb list's description and poster by using `tmdb_list_details`.
 * You can specify multiple lists in `tmdb_list_details` but it will only use the first one to update the collection details.

 ```yaml